 A record is kept for any child who is referred to the principal.
 All minor offenses are handled on the spot in class, halls, lunchroom, playground and other areas of the school.
-Minor offenses include such actions as running in the hallways, inappropriate talking out, gum chewing and/or not following directions.
+Minor offenses include such actions as running in the hallways, inappropriate behavior and/or not following directions.
 Minor offenses warrant loss of recess, detention and/or school service.
 Major offenses will be handled in the school office.
-After any major offense, parents will be contacted.
+After any major offense, parents/guardians will be contacted.
 Major offenses include such actions as hitting, kicking, physical abuse, harassment, spitting, throwing objects, defiance, disrespectful and abusive language and/or gestures.
-Major offenses warrant a student-created and committed-to action plan that meets with principal approval, contacting parents by phone or in writing, and/or being given an in-school or out-of-school suspension as appropriate.
+Major offenses warrant a discussion with parents/guardians, the principal, and the student.

-See SJISD Policy #3241 Classroom Management, Discipline and Corrective Action.
-A Disciplinary Matrix has been developed and is available in the school office.
+See SJISD Policy #3241 Classroom Management, Discipline, and Corrective Action.